martbetz/martbetz.github.io/terms-and-conditions.md

 <br>
 <br>
 The author provides no guarantees regarding the accuracy of the website’s content; nor does the author  accept responsibility should any misinterpretation of its content arise. -->
-This website neither promotes nor accepts any financial contribution of any kind (whether commercially or voluntarily), and is neither sponsored by nor affiliated with any such party.
+This website neither promotes nor accepts any financial contribution of any kind (neither commercially nor voluntarily), and is neither sponsored by nor affiliated with any such party.
 <br>
 <br>
 All content is reflective of style; for example, humorous and/or hyperbolic statements are exclusively intended as such (the author does not promote such statements as literal and accepts no responsibility should any misinterpretation arise).